 Once the leads got to Opportunity stage, the client with high-name recognition had a similar closing ratio as our other clients.

-This points to the question: Does the opportunity to get more sales leads translate to more revenue?
-In this example, ultimately the answer was, yes.
-But, not as dramatically as we may have initially suspected -- we wouldn’t have discovered that without measuring the conversion metrics from beginning to end.
+In this example, ultimately, the answer was yes.
+But not as dramatically as we may have initially suspected -- we wouldn't have discovered that without measuring the conversion metrics from beginning to end.

 As the chart below indicates, the client with high-name recognition ultimately had a lower conversion from SQL to Closed/Won – which might point to areas in the early stages of their sales process that they could refine.
 Unfortunately, many businesses overlook that critical section of the funnel – the conversion from SQL to Opportunity – because they look at lead production and opportunity closing ratios in a vacuum.